 Semantic search is based on the context of the search query AND the knowledge graph.
 These topics are addressed individually below.

 We have little control over this.
 The context of a query varies from person to person, and query to query.
 As strange as the following advice may sound, I suggest you don’t worry about this.
 I know this flies in the face of all the people who say you must create context-specific content, but how exactly does someone do that?
 Create several variations of the same piece of content, one for each imaginable context in which the question could be asked?

 As the goal of semantic search is to line people up with the best answers to their question, I think your focus needs to be on providing the best answers.

 The key takeaway here is the importance of FACTS!
 Don’t be afraid to use them, but ensure you verify them.
 If your content makes false statements, it will likely NEVER be featured in an answer box.

 Come on Google!
 Fess up!
 Inquiring minds want to know!!!!

 But the most accurate answer to the question is “We don’t know”.
 Google is silent on the matter and SEO experts disagree on this one.

 Based on that I’m thinking that if it makes sense for other reasons to implement schema.org for your website, do so.
-If it doesn’t, don’t do it JUST for semantic SEO benefits.Need links?
+If it doesn’t, don’t do it JUST for semantic SEO benefits.Check out our Digital PR Platform

 Are Keywords Obsolete?